-Focus on everything you have to gain from showing up as your awesome, alcohol-free self.
-And think about how great you’ll feel afterwards – you’ll be so proud.
+Listen to your favourite songs and focus on what you’ll gain from showing up as your awesome, alcohol-free self.
+Think about how great you’ll feel afterwards – you’ll be so proud.

 What I mean by this is own your sobriety.
 There’s no need to go around apologising for not drinking.
 (Would you apologise for not smoking?
 Or not eating meat?
 I don’t think so.)

 In this boozy world of ours, it’s easy to forget that parties are about more than drinking.
-What they’re really about are humans coming together to connect, socialise and have fun.
+They’re really about humans coming together to connect, socialise and have fun.

 Your Christmas meal is about spending time with family.
 And that work party is about celebrating with colleagues (people who, FYI, you spend most of your time with sober!)

 If you’re going to a party, offer to supply the alcohol free drinks.
-You’ll be amazed how quickly they disappear – other people will appreciate having some non-boozy options.
+You’ll be amazed how quickly they disappear.
+The chances are, other people will appreciate having more choice.

 What’s helped you get this far?
 Maybe there’s a special mocktail you rely on at wine o’clock, a blog you love or a podcast you listen to on your way to work.
 Keep these habits going.

-Whilst your regular routine is likely to be disrupted over Christmas, staying in contact with your sober world will help keep you focused and in the right mindset.
+Whilst your regular routine is likely to change during the festive season, staying in contact with your sober world will help keep you focused and in the right mindset.